SimpliSafe Security System Review 2024

 Something You Should Know

-The base station does have an onboard battery to keep your system working in the event of a power outage, but it’s not for everyday use.
+The base station has an onboard battery to keep your system working in the event of a power outage, but it’s not for everyday use.
 The battery only lasts about 24 hours.
 It’s best to place it near an outlet so you can keep it plugged in at all times.

 Motion Sensor — Gen 2